lingchm/kinformed-machine-learning-cancer/about.md

 # Website Author

 This website was made using [jekyll](https://jekyllrb.com) hosted on [github pages](https://pages.github.com).
 The code can be found [here](https://github.com/lingchm/kinformed-machine-learning-cancer).
+Contact Lingchao Mao (lmao31@gatech.edu) if you have any suggestions or questions about this website.